-Canada not only offers a quality education but is also renowned for it’s natural beauty, liberal values and environment preservation.
+Canada not only offers quality education but is also renowned for its natural beauty, liberal values, and environmental preservation.
 These are all stronger concerns for the younger generation who will drive this trend in years to come.

-How to generate property leads from the Chinese market ?
+How do generate property leads from the Chinese market?

 The key question is this: how do you generate serious, qualified property leads from China.
 The answer is targeted communications and marketing efforts online.
 The Chinese online user is incredibly discerning, particularly the large budget investor.
 They will research extensively to find the best property agent or consultation service to use in Canada.

 Quality Chinese Website, because don’t Chinese Rich People expect quality?

 A quality site, optimized for Mandarin keyword searches, hosted on a Chinese server with a .cn domain is vital.
 Content on the website needs to be re-worked into Mandarin, direct translations are never effective.
 Communicating your USP and values to the Chinese investor on the website is key with local testimonials and case studies adding weight to your value proposition.